hoanguy12/cybersecurity-home-lab/02-Ubuntu/README.md

 ![Ubuntu Desktop after installation](screenshots/ubuntu-first-desktop.png)

-## Challenges

-Describe anything that confused you or made you pause during installation.

 ## Lessons Learned

-Explain:

-- What the Ubuntu ISO was used for
-- Where Ubuntu was installed
+- Ubuntu ISO is used as the installation media to copy the OS from the ISO file onto the VM
 - Why erasing the disk did not erase your physical laptop
+- Physical laptop's disk is not affected by erasing disk and installing Ubuntu
-- Why the ISO was no longer required after installation
+- ISO has done it's job and is no longer needed